- From £14.90

-For all intents and purposes there is only one compound available that kills moss in lawns - sulphate of iron; also known as iron sulphate.
+The traditional product and greenkeepers favourite moss control product is sulphate of iron; also known as iron or ferrous sulphate.
 Its chemical formula is FeSO4.
 It is the moss killing component of moss killers and lawn sand and is commonly sold in the green keeping industry as a fertiliser under the name of Ferrous Sulphate or Soluble Iron.
 It may also be combined with other elements and can therefore be used as a general fertiliser.
 Our high iron winter fertiliser called Winter Green is such a product.

 The most common way of applying a ferrous sulphate based moss killer is to spray it in solution a week or two prior to raking out the moss.
 The moss is partially desiccated and is thus easier to remove.
 However, there are two other opportunities to use it that may make getting rid of moss easier and more efficient.

-Firstly we can use it to inhibit moss growth so that we enter spring with considerably less moss had we not taken action.
-By applying your iron sulphate moss killer, usually by sprayer or watering can during the moss growth period, anytime from late autumn through to spring you will at least kill the exposed upper layer of moss.
-Though iron sulphate is brilliant at killing moss it has its limitations when the moss is very deep.
-It will only penetrate 1 to 2cms into the moss so if you’ve got more depth than this the moss underneath may well remain alive.
+Firstly we can use these products to inhibit moss growth so that we enter spring with considerably less moss had we not taken action.
+By applying these, usually by sprayer or watering can during the moss growth period, anytime from late autumn through to spring you will at least kill the exposed upper layer of moss.
+Though they are brilliant at killing moss they have their limitations when the moss is very deep.
+They will only penetrate 1 to 2cms into the moss so if you’ve got more depth than this the moss underneath may well remain alive.
 Therefore, if you know your lawn is prone to heavy moss infestations, starting your treatments in October before the moss gets too deep will be beneficial.

 If at the same time you have improved the local environmental factors a little, together with improved lawn care practices, you may well have made conditions more favourable for the grass.
 This together with a moss killer could bring about the desired result.
 If not, then the moss will have to be removed.
 See Moss Removal.